 Aaron said I only had to do one interview and other news outlets could just reference that one if they wanted to mention me at all.

 “Melinda Weston, Associated Press,” she says, reaching out to shake my hand, then flashes me some kind of I.D. card, too quick for me to really see what’s on it.
 “Levi, you’ve exploded on the scene in the last two years.
 First with Velvet Swan, and now writing for Shawn Varsi and B.S.
 City.
 How does it feel to be nominated for two songs tonight?”

 “Good.”
 I glance over at Samantha, who makes a rolling motion with her hand, encouraging me to elaborate.
 “Their popularity tells me other people relate, that the words and music mean something to them.”

 “Yeah, of course.
 Everything I write has personal meaning to me.”

 “So what would you say is the meaning behind your songs tonight?”

 I take a moment to consider her question.
 “Well, Stronger Together is about how we shouldn’t face everything alone.
 Relying on others doesn’t make us weak, it gives us strength.
 And the one I wrote for Shawn, Forever Yours, that’s just a love song.
 Not much hidden meaning, but it seems to have connected with a lot of people.
 Giving yourself over to another, trusting in them.”

 “Do you have any specific inspiration for your songs?”
-Her eyes flick up to Samantha, over six feet tall in her heels tonight, towering over the petite woman.
+Her gaze flicks up to Samantha, over six feet tall in her heels tonight, towering over the petite woman.